Arman313/Landing--page-demo-/README.md

-# Landing--page-demo-
+# Landing page

-Landing page created using JQuery and PHP with MySQL database
+Landing page created using JQuery and PHP with MySQL database.

-Note: Please import the SQL file from the database folder to MySQL server (you can use xampp)
+## How to use?

+1.use xammp to run the project locally on your machine.
+2.create a database in PhpMyAdmin and import the SQL file 3.enjoy